6 figures aint what it used to be… but it’s better than 5 figures.

-There are a few other options for creating a six figure income that don’t require specialized knowledge but they do require skills in other areas.
+There are a few other options for creating a high income that don’t require higher education but they do require skills in other areas.

 - Professional Athlete – I’m pretty sure if you’re talented enough to take this route you would already know it.
 If you’ve never thought about it and you’re past your college days… it’s too late.
 You missed that train.

 - Real Estate Mogul – If you build up a large enough portfolio, real estate can get you there.
 You’ll have to take a lot of risk and probably borrow a lot of money to make it happen, but it’s definitely a possibility and you don’t need any formal education.

 - Best Selling Author– This would take time and a hit.
 If you’re creative and a phenomenal story teller, it could be the road for your to travel.
 Think Stephen King, John Grisham, J.K.
 Rowling, or Dan Brown.

 - Music Icon – If you’re gifted at music, there you go.
 Go create a double-triple-quadruple platinum record and you are on your way.

 The Best Option for a 6 Figure Income